datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter1.md

 xp: 100
 ```

 We are provided with a dataframe `df`, which contains a column `likes` that contains an array of strings.
 However, sometimes the value of the `likes` column can be empty.
 We want to count the number of elements in the `likes` column, setting it to zero whenever it is empty.
 The SQL function `size` is suitable for counting the size of an array field.
 However, it requires that the field not be null.
-The SQL function `when` is suitable for handling the case where this field has a null value.
+The SQL function `when` is suitable for handling the case where the `likes` field has a null value.
 The SQL functions are imported as follows:

 ```
 import pyspark.sql.functions as fun